 Your trade union membership, eg if you instruct us on a discrimination claim or your matter is funded by a trade union

-Personal identifying information, such as your hair or eye colour or your parents’ names, eg if you instruct us to incorporate a company for you
+Personal identifying information, such as your eye colour or your parents’ names, eg if you instruct us to incorporate a company for you

-This personal data is required to enable us to provide our service to you.
-If you do not provide personal data we ask for, it may delay or prevent us from providing services to you.
+We collect and use this personal data to provide services to you.
+If you do not provide personal data we ask for, it may delay or prevent us from providing those services.

 How your personal data is collected